RaghuRam2404/AAIC/Module 3 - Foundation of Natural Language Processing and Machine Learning/2 Classification And Regression Models K-Nearest Neighbors.md

 In case of string vectors, we'll count the no of alphabets changed in particular position.

 Used in Gene code sequence.
+Where to use it?
+For categorical variable (but not for continuouscontinuous variable)

 **_Cosine Distance & Cosine Similarity_**